Isaac Knapp: Biography

 Knapp was born in Newburyport, Massachusetts, to Philip Coombs Knapp and Abigail Remmick; siblings included Abigail Knapp.
 In 1825 he was proprietor of the Essex Courant newspaper, published there.

 With his friend William Lloyd Garrison he printed the anti-slavery Liberator newspaper, from 1831 to 1839.
 He also co-founded the New England Anti-Slavery Society.
 His printing office was located on Congress Street (circa 1831) and then on Cornhill.
 In 1837, the address of the Boston office of the American Anti-Slavery Society was Knapp's address.
-(See sidebar.)
 In later years of the 1830s he ceased printing books, used other printers, and turned his printing office into a bookstore.
 He frequently used blank pages at the end of the books he published to advertise a large and ever-changing list of abolitionist publications available from him.

 Knapp's name disappears from the masthead as printer of The Liberator as of January 1840.
 In the July 24, 1840, issue, there is an advertisement for the abolitionist printers Dow and Jackson "successors to Isaac Knapp".